Do you like this project? Please support my Mecha CMS project too. Thank you!

 picker.blur()

-Blurs from the option pickerโ€™s input or self.
+Blurs from the option pickerโ€™s input or value.

 picker.blur();